chainbound/echo-usage-examples/rust/README.md

 export ETHEREUM_TEST_PK=<your private key>
 ```

-To run the examples, run the following commands:
+To run the examples, simply run the following commands from this directory:

 ```shell
 # uniswap arb example